MikeJollie2707/MichaelBot/docs/docs/commands/moderation.md

 *This section is labeled as [INTERNAL], meaning that it is **NOT** a command.
 It is here only to serve the developers purpose.*

-An local error handler for the `ban` command.
+A local error handler for the `ban` command.

 It is currently only response to the `BadArgument` exception, which signify the user is not in the guild cache.